hudsonty/youwillneverwin/README.md

 - Obfuscation and stealth features for bypassing filters
 - Customizable configuration and theming

 ## Tech Stack

-- Node.js / Express
+- HTML / CSS / JavaScript
-- WebSocket routing
+- Custom static frontend UI
-- URL rewriting and cloaking
+- JavaScript-based URL rewriting and routing
-- Static asset bundling
+- Hosted on Vercel
-- Compatible with Vercel or any static host
+- Built to interface with a proxy engine like Interstellar (remote backend)

 ## Deployment